It’s wise advice that’s often stated in social-justice circles: “Listen to Black women.”

 "I don't like to lose – at anything – yet I've grown most not from victories, but setbacks." – Serena Williams

 We’re not sure any one person has been described as the GOAT (greatest of all time) more than Williams — and deservedly so.
-Before her retirement announcement, Williams had won more Grand Slam titles in singles, doubles, and mixed doubles combined than any other active player in the world.
+Before her retirement, Williams had won more Grand Slam titles in singles, doubles, and mixed doubles combined than any other active player in the world.
 Off the court, Williams is a mother, an activist for women in sports, and a supporter of women entrepreneurs.
+(And, as of this month, a celebrated Super Bowl halftime show performer.)
 But as she noted here to nonprofit Guideposts, she learned most from the times she stumbled along the way to her myriad wins.

 “I’m not the next Usain Bolt or Michael Phelps.
 I’m the first Simone Biles.” – Simone Biles

 Biles is her own person, as she pointed out to reporters at the 2016 Summer Olympics.
 She won us over as one of the “Final Five” — the team of U.S. gymnasts that brought home the gold at the Rio Games.
-Then again, that’s what Biles does: win.
+She was victorious, too, in several subsequent Olympic games.
+Then again, that’s what Biles does: Win.
 So far in her career, she has won dozens of Olympic and World Championship medals, solidifying her status as one of the most decorated gymnasts in the world.
 She has also been a fierce advocate for mental health following a stressful Olympic Games in 2021.

 "Power is not given to you.
 You have to take it." – Beyoncé

-This singer, songwriter and producer — whose full name is Beyoncé Knowles-Carter — is practically synonymous with the word “iconic.”
-Her thoughtful, empowering music and artistically stunning videos have garnered her a large international fanbase that buys her music and attends her concerts at record rates.
+This singer, songwriter and producer (whose full name is Beyoncé Knowles-Carter) is practically synonymous with the word “iconic.”
+Her thoughtful, empowering music and artistically stunning videos have garnered her a large international fanbase that buys her music and attends her concert tours at record rates.
 In fact, she’s one of the best-selling artists in the world.
 Knowles-Carter has often used that platform to advocate for causes she believes in – or, as she did in this widely-cited quote of hers, to encourage others to fight for and seize what they want in life.

 “Real integrity is doing the right thing, knowing that nobody’s going to know whether you did it or not.” – Oprah Winfrey